 October 2017 – Cream Can finishes its year at NV Hair & Body Studio

 The last stop on the cream cans year long road trip was NV Hair & Body Studio.
 A raffle for a luxury gift basket raised $271.00 for our families in October.
-Please click here for more details.
+Thank you NV Hair & Body Studio!

 September 2017 – Back to Good Whole Foods Market & Deli hosts cream can

 Our cream can spent the month of September on the counter of Back to Good Whole Foods Market & Deli and really made in impact.
 Owner Nicole Cordes was very excited to partner with WCS to raise funds for families impacted by abuse in the community.
-A total of $640.00 was raised during the month.
-Please click here for more details about Back to Good’s fundraising efforts.
+A total of $640.00 was raised during the month through donations of loyalty dollars.

 August 2017 – Murray Chrysler donates sales to Cream Can

 Our Cream Can spent August at Murray Chrysler Dodge in Strathmore.
-Their fantastic team put together an marvelous donation program and raised over $2200.00!
-Check out our supporters page for the full story on their incredible efforts for raise funds for our families.
+Their fantastic team put together an marvelous donation program where $5.00 from every oil change and $20.00 from every sale was donated to WCS.
+They raised over $2200.00 for our families.
+Thank you Murray Chrysler!